 You can also say a full-stack developer is a generalist software developer because they have the knowledge and skills to build entire applications from scratch to finish.

-Related article: Front-End vs. Back-End vs. Full-Stack
+Related reading: Front-End vs. Back-End vs. Full-Stack

 Why are full-stack developers important?